stonecharioteer/notes-deprecated/books/how-linux-works/README.md

 Groups are sets of users.

+## Basic Commands and Directory Heirarchy

+### The Bourne Shell `/bin/sh`

+A shell is a program that runs commands.
+The Bourne Shell, was developed at Bell Labs.
+Linux uses the *Bourne-Again shell*, commonly known as `bash`.

+Use `chsh` to change the default shell on a Linux system.

+### Using the Shell

+`echo` does not need quotes.

+`cat` performs concatenations on a list of files or input streams.

+#### Standard Input and Standard Output

+Unix processes use I/O streams to read and write data.
+Streams are very flexible: their source can be a file, a device, a terminal, or even the output stream from another process.

+Using `cat` without an argument puts you into `STDIN` mode, where `cat` will echo back everything you type into it.
+When you type, you are sending inputs to `STDIN`. `cat` reads this and redirects it to `STDOUT`.
+(Use CTRL-D to exit).

+`CTRL-D` stops `STDIN` input on a terminal, and depending on the program, terminates it. `CTRL-C` terminates a program, irrespective of the input or output.

+Each process gets an `STDOUT` stream to write to. `cat` writes to `STDOUT`.

+`STDERR` is covered later.

+Both these can be *redirected*.

+### Basic Commands

+Covers standard commands you should already know:
+`ls, cp, mv, touch, rm & echo`.

+### Navigating Directories

+Unix directory hierarchy begins at `/`, called the root dir.
+`.` refers to the current diredctory.
+Paths can be *absolute* (`/usr/lib`) or *relative* (`code/file1.txt` or `./code/file1.txt`).

+Covers `cd, mkdir` and `rmdir`.

+The shell natively supports *simple* patterns, or *globs*.
+Globs are *expanded before* running the commands.

+`*` (match anything, any length), and `?` (match anything, 1 character) are the most noteworthy in the beginning.

+### Intermediate Commands

+Use `grep` to find a string within a directory.
+Note: *ripgrep* (`rg`) and *the_silver_searcher* (`ag`) are *much, much faster.*

+`grep <find what> <find where>`

+Note: If you use shell expansions (globbing) in the `<find what>` section, these are *expanded first*, and might not be what you want.

+`less` provides a scrolling view on `stdout`. `less` is `more`, enhanced.

+`less` supports the `/` search mechanism that `vim` uses.

+`pwd` prints the current working directory.
+Use `pwd -P` to resolve symbolic links as well.

+`diff` is used to spot the differences between 2 files.
+`diff -u` provides a way for other programs to analyse the output.

+`file` can be used to guess the *file type* of a given file.

+`find <directory> -name <filename> -print` can be used to find a certain file in a directory tree.
+Remember, if you must use `*`, enclose it in `''` quotes. `find <directory> -iname <filename>` will turn off case-sensitivity.

+`locate` uses a cached file index for a file, and is faster for this reason.
+However, if the file is newer than the index, `locate` won't find it.

+`head` and `tail` return the top and bottom `n` lines of a stream respectively. `head -<n>` will show `<n>` number of lines.
+`tail +<n>` will print everything from line number `<n>`.

+### Changing Your Password and Shell

+`passwd` can change the password, and `chsh` can change the default shell.

+### Dot Files

+Files beginning with a `.` are *configuration* files.
+Linux programs use text based files for configuration.

+### Environment and Shell Variables

+`STUFF=blah` is how you assign a value to a variable in the shell.
+*Note the absence of spaces around the `=`*.
+A shell variable is local to the current process.
+However, an environment variable is passed to processes spawned by this process as well.

+Note that *all* environment variables are passed to child processes.

+#### Child Processes and Inherited Environments

+This creates interesting problems, such as needing to start a Python2 process from a Python3 environment.
+If you activate a virtualenv and use `subprocess.check_output` to run `python`, the default Python will be the same as the parent process (Python 3 here).
+If you have a weird use case where you would want to do this, ensure you *don't* source the *virtualenv*, instead, run the parent python script using the *absolute path* to the virtual environment's python executable (found in `<envdir>/bin/python`).
+Again, note that this is not the Python executable that was used to make the virtualenv.

+### The Command Path

+`PATH` is a very important Environment variable.
+It contains a `:` separated list of directories where the current shell will search for commands.

+This is an interesting scenario.
+Carefully, try `export PATH=`, to clear the value of `PATH`.
+Now try running commands you've learnt so far.
+If they execute, these are native unix commands.
+If they do not, these are binaries that were possibly available in some of the library folders such as `/usr/bin`, `/usr/local/bin` or `/bin`.

+When appending to the path, use `export PATH=$PATH:<dir>`.

 ## Later Reading
 1. Operating System Concepts by Abraham Silberschatz et. al.
 2. Modern Operating Systems by Andrew S. Tanenbaum et al.
+3. The Linux Command Line, No Starch Press
+4. UNIX for the Impatient, Addison-Wesley Professional
+6. Learning the UNIX Operating System, O'Reilly
+7. Mastering Regular Expressions, O'Reilly
+8. Programming Perl, O'Reilly
+9. Introduction to Automata Theory, Languages, and Computation, O'Reilly.